jthom143/control_aredi800/paper/paper_outline.md

 ### Aim:

-Quantify the effect the mesoscale eddy parameterizations have on convective variability in GFDL ESM2Mc.
+Quantify the effect the mesoscale eddy parameterizations have on convective variability and heat and carbon uptake.
+Determine what mechanism governs heat and carbon uptake, and asses how this changes with different parameterization settings.

 ### Aredi Simulations: